sanderslab/magellanmapper/README.md

 - MacOS, tested on 10.11+
 - Linux, tested on RHEL 7.4+
-- Windows, via built-in Windows Subsystem for Linux (WSL) running Ubuntu 18.04 and an X Server
+- Windows, via built-in Windows Subsystem for Linux (WSL) running Ubuntu 18.04 and an X Server (see below for details)

 ## Run Clrbrain
 Opening an image file typically involves importing it into a Numpy array format before loading it in the GUI and processing it headlessly.